Table Of Contents

 That’s not all.

-- By determining the cost of keeping a customer, you can find out how much you should price your services and products.
+• By determining the cost of retaining a customer, you can set the price for your services and products.
 By evaluating CRC at renewal time, you can determine whether you should reevaluate a particular customer’s contract.

-- Find out whether certain features should be moved to a higher SaaS pricing tier so you can encourage customers to upgrade their subscriptions, thus preserving your margins.
+• Find out which features should be moved to a higher SaaS pricing tier to encourage customers to upgrade their subscriptions and preserve your margins.

-- CRC can help identify the true Lifetime Customer Value (by comparing the cost of keeping a customer with the value they return of their lifetime).
+• CRC can help identify the true Lifetime Customer Value (by comparing the cost of keeping a customer with the value they return over their lifetime).

 Customer Acquisition Cost Vs. Customer Retention Cost: What Is The Difference?

-Customer Acquisition Cost (CAC) is the amount of money a company spends over a particular period to win a new customer, but the Customer Retention Cost (CRC) is the amount of money a company spends after signing up that customer.
+Customer Acquisition Cost (CAC) is the amount a company spends over a given period to win a new customer, while Customer Retention Cost (CRC) is the amount a company spends after signing up that customer.

 A business can use CAC to determine when it will recoup the costs of sales and marketing used to acquire a new customer.
 CRC is useful for determining if it makes sustainable profits from keeping all or specific customers.